-From the Queen to the Princess
+From the Zambezi Queen to the Chobe Princess

-The Zambezi Queen Collection is a fleet of house boats and a fishing lodge in the middle of four countries.
+The Zambezi Queen Collection is a fleet of houseboats and a fishing lodge in the middle of four countries.
 If the Queen is a floating hotel, the Princesses are floating beach houses.
 Everything is a little more laid back and personal.

 We arrived on board the Princess Three, and instantly fell in love with the more laid back feeling.
 The princesses are smaller size which gives them the advantage of parking right along the Chobe National Park.

-Our room on board the princess was on her bow.
+Our room onboard the princess was on her bow.
 The flat front of the boat provided us a lovely deck extending out of the water.
 While the mooring location right across from the aptly named “Elephant Bay” made for entertaining evenings and mornings.

-The first morning onboard the Princess I stepped out onto our deck and gazed out across the calm morning river.
+The first morning on the Princess I stepped out onto our deck and gazed out across the calm morning river.
 A fish eagle perched on the banks from the previous night took off in flight in my direction.
 Seconds later he dipped into the water and snatched a fish from the river, landing on the bank meters in front of me.